 This project is a interdisciplinary collaboration involving four labs within MCMP.
 Dr. Watts lab has extensive expertise studying the pharmacology of adenylyl cyclases (AC) and has shown that AC1 is a potential target to treat inflammatory pain.
 This team has embarked upon as small molecule AC1 inhibitor campaign in which the Flaherty lab provides medicinal chemistry support and coordinates with the lab of Dr. Markus Lill for analog design based on computational models.
 Analogs to the Watts lab for testing and any prioritized molecules move to in vivo studies in Dr. Van Rijn's lab.
 This project embodies the benefits of housing both medicinal chemistry and pharmacology expertise in the same department. *Data image borrowed from Brust et al, Sci Signal, 2017, 10, eaah5381

 Drug repurposing to combat vancomycin-resistant enterococcus

-In collaboration with Dr. Mohamed Seleem (Dept. of Comparative Pathobiology, Purdue College of Veterinary Medicine) we have discovered and developed potent and highly selective anti-VRE molecules based on the scaffold of an existing FDA approved drug.
+In collaboration with Dr. Mohamed Seleem (Virginia Tech University) we have discovered and developed potent and highly selective anti-VRE molecules based on the scaffold of an existing FDA approved drug.
 These molecules show efficacy in in vivo models to treat VRE infections.
 The intracellular target for these molecules is also previously uncharacterized making it a novel anti-VRE therapeutic target.
 The project was recently funded by the NIH and will be progressing toward advancing molecules to human studies.